MarcuTamas/CareaAndGrow_Public/README.md

 To get started with the Grow and Care App, please visit the demo website https://marcutamas.github.io/CareAndGrow/welcome

 ## That's it!
-You're now ready to explore and contribute to the Grow and Care App.
-Happy caring and growing your plants!
+You're now ready to explore and contribute to the Grow and Care App. <br /> Happy caring and growing your plants!